- Hits: 7015

 Generally, the species is favoured by disturbance, being a rapid developer and a typical component of rainforest regrowth, particularly on the coastal lowlands.
 The tree had been severely damaged by cyclone Yasi, and seemed to be coming into flower much earlier in the year than usual, as compensation.

-This is a single-stemmed evergreen tree or shrub capable of growing to about 30 m high.
-Young trees have smooth greenish bark: fissures begin to develop at 2–3 years of age.
+This is usually a single-stemmed evergreen tree or shrub capable of growing to about 30 m high.
+Young trees have smooth greenish bark: fissures begin to develop at 2 – .3 years of age.
 The bark in older trees is rough, hard, fissured near the base, greyish brown to dark brown.

 The bole in older trees grows branchless for up to 15 m, fluted, up to 90 cm in diameter, and the branchlets are acutely triangular.